Open source sustainability

 License Zero is a permissive license based on the two-clause BSD license, but adds terms requiring commercial users to pay for a commercial license after 90 days, allowing companies to try a project before purchasing it.
 If other licenses aren’t available for purchase (say, because a maintainer is no longer involved), then the language is no longer enforceable and the software is offered as fully open source.
 The idea is that other open source users can always use the software for free, but for-profit uses would require a payment.

 Mitchell believes that this is the right approach for individuals looking to sustain their efforts in open source.
 “The most important thing is the time budget – a lot of open source companies or people who have an open source project get their money from services,” he said.
-The problem is that services are exclusive to a company, and takes time away from making a project as good as it can be.
+The problem is that services are exclusive to a company, and take time away from making a project as good as it can be.
 “When moneymaking time is not time spent on open source, then it competes with open source,” he said.

 License Zero is certainly a cultural leap away from the notion that open source should be free in cost to all users.
 Mitchell notes though that “companies pay for software all the time, and they sometimes pay even when they could get it for free.”
 Companies care about proper licensing, and that becomes the leverage to gain revenue while still maintaining the openness and spirit of open source software.
 It also doesn’t force open source maintainers to take away critical functionality — say a management dashboard or scaling features — to force a sale.